-- 225g (8 oz) gluten free digestive biscuits (I used Prewetts.
-Approx 2 boxes)
+- 320g gluten free digestive biscuits (I used Sainsburys own.
+Approx 2 packs)

-- 6oz of raisins and chopped glacé cherries
+- 170g of raisins (*optional: mixed with chopped glacé cherries)

 - Crush the biscuits to form crumbs.
 I put mine in a plastic bag and bashed with a rolling pin.

 - Melt the butter, sugar, cocoa and golden syrup in a pan, along with 150g of the chocolate (mix of dark and milk).

 - Once completely melted, take off the heat and add the biscuit crumbs, raisins and chopped cherries into the pan.
 Mix well to combine.

-- Line the base of a square tin (about the size of a swiss roll tin will do).
+- Grease & line the base of a standard square tin (or a swiss roll tin will do).
 Pat down the mixture evenly to form the base.

-- Melt the chocolate together over a bowl of boiling water and keep mixing until smooth.
+- Melt the remaining chocolate (200g) together over a bowl of boiling water and keep mixing until smooth.